makaubenson/functions-js/readme.md

 - e.g const createBooking = function (flightNum, numPassengers = 1, `price = 199 + numPassengers) {}`
 - `numPassengers itself is a parameter`
 - We can skip params while calling a functions.
 Its better parsing `undefined` on the place of the param.
+- setting a parameter as `undefined` is similar to not even setting it

+### How Parsing Arguments Works

+-